 Your Guide To Superannuation In Australia

-This page links you to information on every aspect of superannuation funds, from the basics of how they work, including payment methods and caps, and the different types of funds you can hold.
+Your guide to superannuation, with basics of how super works, including payment methods and caps, plus extra contributions and the different types of super funds you can have.

-Superannuation is becoming a popular topic.
+Superannuation is becoming a more popular topic.
 Why is that?

-With so much instability around the globe, our financial future is more important than ever – for young and old people alike.
+When the world feels a bit more uncertain, our financial future feels more important than ever – for young and old people alike.

-To help you take charge of your super, we’ve linked all of the helpful Etax resources together in one place.
+To help you take charge of your super, we’ve linked all of the helpful Etax resources about superannuation together in one place, below.

 What is superannuation and why do we need it?

-Superannuation, often referred to as “Super”, is a part of your salary that your employer pays into a special retirement savings fund, on your behalf.
-The government sets a minimum amount that your employer kicks in, and this adds up over time, with interest, to create a sizable account that you can rely on in the future.
+Superannuation, often referred to as “Super”, is a sort of savings and investment account that grows over time.
+It is specifically for your retirement years.
+For most people, superannuation grows because part of your salary is diverted by your employer, directly into your super fund.
+The government sets a minimum amount that your employer kicks in.
+This really adds up over time, and it grows with interest, to create a sizable account that you can rely on in the future.

-Currently, your employer must pay at least 10.5% of your salary into you superannuation fund.
-This percentage will increase progressively to 12% by July 2025.
+As of 1 July 2025, your employer must pay at least 12% of your salary into your superannuation fund.

-If you’re self employed, you need to set up and pay into a super fund yourself (see below for professional advice for choosing a super fund).
+If you’re self employed, you pay into a super fund account yourself (see below for tips on choosing a super fund).

 It’s important to understand superannuation and how it works, so you can ensure that your money works for you throughout your working life.
-If you don’t, you may discover, too late, that your fund has very high fees, isn’t doing as well as others or, if you don’t nominate a fund when you change jobs, you may end up with multiples funds and fees, costing you big time in retirement!
+If you don’t pay attention, you might discover too late that something bad was happening, such as your fund had very high fees, wasn’t doing as well as other funds, or you mistakenly had multiple funds where you paid more fees than necessary, costing you big time in retirement.

 Read our starter blog to get up to speed with all the superannuation need-to-know facts: